aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-textbox/applying-text-alignment-to-partial-text-inside-the-textbox/_index.md

 // Create new textbox
 const _textBox = _sheet.getShapes().addShape(AsposeCells.MsoDrawingType.TextBox, 1, 0, 1, 0, 200, 200);

-// Alternatively text box can be added using the following line as well
+// Alternatively, the text box can be added using the following line as well
 // const _textBox = _sheet.getShapes().addTextBox(1, 0, 1, 0, 200, 200);

-// Use Html string from a template file textbox _textBox.setHtmlText(sourceTextBox.getHtmlText());
+// Use the HTML string from the template file textbox _textBox.setHtmlText(sourceTextBox.getHtmlText());

 // Save the workbook on disk